Breaking the Habit: ADHD and Skin Picking Behaviours

 Seeking professional help from mental health practitioners is a recommended course of action for individuals experiencing skin-picking behaviours associated with attention deficit hyperactivity disorder (ADHD).

-ADHD include various strategies aimed at managing symptoms and improving overall functioning.
+ADHD treatment options include various strategies aimed at managing symptoms and improving overall functioning.

 Skin picking can be reduced in frequency and intensity through coping mechanisms.